joaodpcm/MDA/README.md

 Contents related to the code can be find in the [code folder](https://www.aalkjfasflkjfafsadfas.com).
 The folder contains the description and coding for: the preprocessing stage, modelling and the app developing.

-Any additional recommendations will be taken into account and trhough to the bin because grow up.
-This is a university project.